ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 We achieved the goal of knowledge assistance in a specific knowledge field using artificial intelligence technologies.
-We believe that the system we created can from a future basis and be expanded in order to be able to perform more complex tasks!
+We believe that the system we created can form a future basis and be expanded in order to be able to perform more complex tasks!

 #pagebreak()